heaventree/StarterTemplatesV1/handover.md

 - Missing elements from the reference design
 - Styling issues with text contrast and visual elements
 - Better image assets needed for feature illustrations

+## Updates - May 4, 2025 (12:02 AM)
+During this session, I worked on preparing a page builder approach for the features page:

+- Set up a new route at /features-builder to show a page builder-created version of the features page
+- Added the new route to App.tsx to make it accessible
+- Started exploring an element-by-element approach to build the features page through the page builder
+- Attempted to match the design and functionality of the original features page using components from the page builder
+- Fixed TypeScript errors related to styling in the features builder page
+- Created a plan to iterate through specific elements from the features page

+The page builder implementation requires further work:
+- The current approach for the features-builder page doesn't match the quality of the original design
+- Need to focus on building individual elements through the page builder rather than trying to recreate the entire page at once
+- Will need to take an element-by-element approach in future sessions, focusing on header elements first
+- Emphasis needs to be on maintaining high visual quality while using the page builder system